Wine Cube: simple wine bottle storage model

 By defining the maximum bounding box for this space, it can be translated into rectilinear shelving space.
 Therefore, the width and depth of the standard wine bottle space is 4x4 inches, or 16 inches square, extending to a height that is also 4x4, or 16 inches.
 Additionally, my research suggests that a weight of 4 pounds is a reasonable approximate estimated weight for the space, accounting for the 750ml of wine as well its glass container, “cork”, and labelling.
 These properties define the standard wine bottle space, the fundamental unit of Wine Cube.

 The ratio of the dimensions of this space is 1:1:4.
-This means that if the bottles are arranged in a 4x4 square matrix, the total resulting space is a perfect cube, 16 inches along each axis, containing 16 bottles.
+This means that if the bottles are arranged in a 4x4 square matrix, the total resulting space is a perfect cube, 16 inches along each axis, and a 16 bottle capacity.
 This module is the fundamental organizing concept of Wine Cube.

 This organizational concept means that the standard shelf depth of vertically oriented bottles is 4 bottles, which is an ideal depth for a wine bottle shelf at any height.
 And because the organization is a cube, it is fundamentally agnostic about bottle orientation, even allowing the possibility of mixing orientations.
 This standardized module also supports a variety of shelving configurations, although the system is named partly for the cube configuration, the configuration that best optimizes an open space.
 Notice too that given an uninterrupted sequence of whole bottle cubes, the length of a shelf in inches is equal to the shelf’s bottle capacity.